lyon-fnal/devenv/README.md

 ## Details

 * For best performance, `/cvmfs` is mounted and managed from within the container (mounting the Mac's CVMFS within the container performs very poorly).
 * You will keep your development and code directories and files on your Mac file system.
 The container will need performant access to that filesystem.
-We will use `nfs` to do that.
-An advantage here is that you may be able to use nice Mac-based IDEs for development.
+We will use `nfs` (transparently to you) to do that.
+An advantage here is that you may be able to use nice Mac-based IDEs for development (e.g. see [CLion for the Mac](clion-mac.md)).
 * You may use one of several different "styles" of use for the container
   * Run the container as a full service that hosts VNC and access like a Linux desktop.
 The container needs to be up and running during use.
   * Run the container as a build/execution service for an IDE like CLion.
 In this case, the container needs to be up and running during use.
   * Run the container from the command line.
 In this case you can `docker run` various commands within the container.

-One difficulty is that most of our physics code requires a setup step before running or building, which may be time consuming.
-We will try a mitigation for CLion.

 ## Why Docker containers?

 There are three ways to do Linux style development on the Mac

 1. Not do it - that is conform to the Mac development style.
 As discussed above, this solution is becoming too difficult and costly to maintain.
 1. Run a Linux virtual machine with [Virtual Box](https://www.virtualbox.org) and [vagrant](https://www.vagrantup.com).
 A Virtual Box Linux VM is a heavyweight virtualization solution that is complicated to set up and maintain. `vagrant` makes configuration and management easier though not simple.
 Virtual Box VMs are also difficult to distribute.
-One advantage here is that Mac IDEs that support remote development do so with `ssh`, which is the preferred way to interact with a VM.
+One advantage here is that many Mac IDEs that support remote development do so with `ssh`, which is the preferred way to interact with a VM.
 1. Run a Linux Docker Container.
 [Docker](https://www.docker.com) containers are lightweight virtualization solutions, relatively easy to set up and configure and are portable to other systems that run Docker or [Singularity](https://sylabs.io).
 A disadvantage is that running `ssh` in the container is not the "docker way", therefore integration with remote development capable IDEs is more difficult, but not impossible.

 Another aspect is performance.
 Many of the solutions have overhead that makes builds or development slow.
 The instructions here aim for the most performant system possible with docker.